ajv-validator/ajv/index.md

 [JSON-Schema draft-06](https://trac.tools.ietf.org/html/draft-wright-json-schema-validation-01) is published.

 [Ajv version 5.0.0](https://github.com/epoberezkin/ajv/releases/tag/5.0.0) that supports draft-06 is released.
-It is likely to require either migrating your schemas or updating your code (to continue using draft-04 and v5 schemas).
+It may require either migrating your schemas or updating your code (to continue using draft-04 and v5 schemas).

-You can still use [Ajv version 4](https://github.com/epoberezkin/ajv/tree/v4): `npm install ajv@^4`.

 ## Contents